 It also doesn't test for the many other genes related to hereditary breast cancer.
 A negative test result could give you a false sense of security.

-Genetic Counseling at Loyola Medicine
+Genetic counseling at Loyola Medicine

 Loyola’s genetic counselors bring deep knowledge, experience and compassion to patients who are trying to understand their cancer risk.
 At Loyola, you’ll also receive: